Zoe Laskari

-Zoe Laskari (Ζωή Λάσκαρη, /el/; 12 December 1943 – 18 August 2017) was a Greek actress and beauty pageant titleholder.
+Zoe Laskari (Ζωή Λάσκαρη, /el/; 12 December 1942 – 18 August 2017 was a Greek actress and beauty pageant titleholder.
 After being crowned Star Hellas 1959 and representing Greece at Miss Universe 1959, where she was placed in the top-15, she switched to acting, where she had a brilliant career.
 She is considered one of the biggest stars of Greek cinema.

 Life

-Zoe Laskari was born Zoe Kouroukli in Thessaloniki, Greece, on 12 December 1943 as had been misreported during her lifetime and after her death—into a middle class family which had a long tradition of service to the Hellenic Army.
-Her father was murdered during the German occupation in late 1943.
+Zoe Laskari was born Zoe Kouroukli in Thessaloniki, Greece, on 12 December 1942 into a middle class family which had a long tradition of service to the Hellenic Army.
+Her father was murdered by the organization ELAS, during the German occupation in late 1943 and her mother was also murdered by ELAS in 1949, in the Greek Civil War.

 She was raised by her maternal grandparents.
-In 1959, she won the title of Star Hellas (Miss Greece) - in order to participate in the pageant she added two years to her age to be of age and went on to represent Greece at the Miss Universe pageant in Long Beach, California where she made it to the semifinals.
+In 1959, she won the title of Star Hellas (Miss Greece).
+In order to participate in the pageant she added two years to her age, so that she could convince people that she was 17 years old.
+She went on to represent Greece at the Miss Universe pageant in Long Beach, California where she reached the semi-finals.
 However, while being in the United States, it was revealed that she was still legally a minor, having obscured her true age.
 She refused to return to Greece and stayed in New York City for about 18 months.

 Marriages

 In 1967, she married industrialist Petros Koutoumanos, by whom she had her first daughter, Martha Koutoumanou.
 Their marriage ended in 1971.
-In June 1976, she married criminologist Alexandros Lykourezos; they had a daughter, Maria-Eleni Lykourezou.
+In June 1976, she married the criminal lawyer, Alexandros Lykourezos; they had a daughter, Maria-Eleni Lykourezou.